yandex-cloud/yandex-cloud-ml-sdk/README.md

 ## LangChain integration

-To use langchain integration, install `yandex-cloud-ml-sdk` package with a `langchain` extra:
+To use LangChain integration, install `yandex-cloud-ml-sdk` package with a `langchain` extra:

 ```sh
 pip install yandex-cloud-ml-sdk[langchain]